Seeing Northern Lights in Alta: Independently or on a Tour?

 My Experience Seeing the Northern Lights in Alta

-I had very bad luck with the aurora season of 2023-2024.
-While it was supposedly the solar maximum, I spent six weeks in the Arctic and I didn’t see as much as I had hoped.
+I had very bad luck with the aurora season of 2024.
+While it was supposedly approaching the solar maximum, I spent six weeks in the Arctic in 2024 and I didn’t see nearly as much aurora activity as I had hoped.

 That said, I did get to see the Northern lights in Alta!
 My friend Megan and I saw them on a clear, crisp, cold night after having a marvelous fine-dining tasting menu at Trasti & Trine, a lovely boutique hotel, restaurant, and dog sled operator.
 After we finished dinner, we went out to look at the sky.
-The lights were absolutely spectacular!
+The lights were definitely roaring overhead (see the above picture) though it wasn’t the most vivid display I’ve ever seen.

-After snapping pictures there, we tried to high-tail it back to Alta city center to take pictures of the Northern Lights cathedral with the aurora behind it.
-We took one or two photos of the Northern lights appearing behind the cathedral before they disappeared into the night.
+After snapping pictures there, we tried to hightail it back to Alta city center to take pictures of the Northern Lights Cathedral with the aurora behind it.
+We sadly only were able to take one or two photos of the Northern lights appearing behind the cathedral, before they disappeared into the night.

 Well, we had an aurora tour booked the following night.
 Unfortunately, this was the worst aurora tour I have ever been on.